raspberrypilearning/xai-challenge-submit/en/step_4.md

 [[[add-training-data-ml4k]]]

 ### Train the model
-Imagine teaching your pet dog a trick.
-You show it what to do, reward it when it does right, and correct it if it makes a mistake.
-Over time, it learns and gets better.
-Similarly, with machine learning, you're training your model using your dataset.
+Training an ML model is just teaching a computer by showing it many labelled examples.
+It learns to recognize patterns and gets better at tasks, like telling cats from dogs, as it sees more examples.

 --- collapse ---
 ---